Banana Ice Cream

 - Peel, chop and freeze bananas.

-- Blend bananas into ice cream.
+- Blend the bananas into creamy soft-serve ice cream.

 That’s it!
 I go through a few more tips and details below but that’s the jist of it.
 You can’t beat it for a tasty, healthy vegan dessert.